 - Public presentation on thesis research

-- Submit final approved thesis paper to graduate division and Hawaiian Studies program
+- Submit final approved thesis to Graduate Division and Hawaiian Studies program

 Plan B non-Thesis

-Plan B candidates take 6 credits of HWST 695 Practicum Research Plan B from their Plan B Committee Chair as they work on their original project-driven research with accompanying documentation/artifact and complete the following requirements for graduation:
+Plan B candidates take six credits of HWST 695 Practicum Research Plan B for their Plan B Committee Chair as they work on their original project-driven research with accompanying documentation/artifact and complete the following requirements for graduation:

 - Submit research documentation/artifact to committee

-- Successfully defend project in a private defense to committee
+- Successfully defend project in a private defense with project committee

 - Public presentation on project